 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Amazing as it may seem, filters can dramatically alter your home's airflow, which is why we recommend asking the manufacturer.
-A more expensive HEPA filter that is designed to catch smaller particles will obstruct airflow more than a cheaper filter.
-With restricted airflow comes more pressure on your system, so you need to verify that your HVAC system was built to handle it.
-Otherwise, you could experience lowered heating and cooling efficiency in your home, and HVAC parts may break down much faster than the standard.
+Incredible though it may seem, filters can really alter your home's airflow, which is why we recommend asking the manufacturer.
+A higher quality HEPA filter that is designed to catch smaller particles will restrict airflow more than a cheaper filter.
+With restricted airflow comes more pressure on your system, so you should verify that your HVAC system was built to handle it.
+Otherwise, you may experience lowered heating and cooling efficiency in your home, and HVAC parts may break down much faster than the standard.